 Stereotypes are oversimplified ideas about certain groups of people, like high school stereotypes or racial stereotypes.
 While they can be positive, they more often tend to be negative or even offensive.
 We can all think of a few stereotypes that make us feel poorly about ourselves.
 We'll examine some common stereotypes throughout this article and the impact they have.

 No matter who you are or what group you belong to, you should never allow yourself to be subjected to stereotypes or believe you are lesser because of what someone says about you.
 Stereotypes pertain to many people and you certainly have the support of those who face the same prejudices.
 You are not alone.
 Regardless of stereotypes and their underlying assumptions, you are a full person, not a caricature!

 If you are someone who believes in certain stereotypes, know that you will need to learn more about people in order to dissolve these beliefs and approach every individual with respect.
 Therapy can also be helpful because it teaches you to enhance your capacity for empathy.
-On that note, let's take a look over some of the more common stereotypes regarding certain groups and what they tell us about people.
+On that note, let's take a look at some of the more common stereotypes regarding certain groups and what they tell us about people.

 For instance, some positive stereotypes about Americans are that we are: